euclidjda/value-investing-studies/README.md

 2) Reproducing our Results

 Choose a chart from our README to reproduce.
 Note that each chart is titled with its filename.
-Each chart can be found in the folder that is stated under the section header (i.e. “Value and Inflation”).
+Each chart can be found in the folder that is stated under its bolded section header (i.e. “Value and Inflation”).

 To open the chart that you have chosen, navigate into the “euclidean-studies” directory, the directory that holds the chart you desire, and use the command:

-Rscript <name-of-file>
+Rscript name-of-file.R

 ex: Rscript corr-value-ir-plot.R